 The Tokyo Waterworks Historical Museum (Tokyo-to Suido Rekishikan) is a small, easily accessible, modern museum in Tokyo's Bunkyo ward that presents the history of public potable water supply in the capital.
 The museum belongs to the Tokyo Metropolitan Government's Bureau of Waterworks, which also runs the Tokyo Metropolitan Water Science Museum

-The Tokyo Waterworks Historical Museum colorfully traces this history on two spacious floors of exhibits that cover imaginatively presented data presentations, interactive presentations (mainly for children), realia representing the technology of water supply from the ancient to the modern, reconstructions of bygone housing showing how Japanese families of old were supplied their drinking water, and a video reenactment of life as it was lived, focusing on the water-related aspects of pre-modern lifestyles, and a library.
+The Tokyo Waterworks Historical Museum colorfully traces this history on two spacious floors of exhibits.
+There are imaginatively presented data presentations, interactive presentations (mainly for children), realia representing the technology of water supply from the ancient to the modern, reconstructions of bygone housing showing how Japanese families of old were supplied their drinking water, and a video reenactment of life as it was lived, focusing on the water-related aspects of pre-modern lifestyles, and a library.

 Hours: 9.30am 5pm (last entry 4.30pm)

 Closed fourth Monday of every month (open all other days) except when Monday is a national holiday when it is open, but closes Tuesday.

 Closed: December 28 January 4

 JR Ochanomizu Station, JR Suidobashi Station, Subway Toei Mita Line Suidobashi Station, Subway Marunouchi Line Ochanomizu Station, Subway Marunouchi Line Hongo-Sanchome Station, Subway Toei Oedo Line Hongo-Sanchome Station.